isackodero/Transformers-and-Self-Attention/README.md

 		Just Last week OpenAI have introduced an 'Optimizing Language Models for Dialogue' And it is called ChatGPT
 	</p>
 	<p>
-	'We’ve trained a model called ChatGPT which interacts in a conversational way.
+	"We’ve trained a model called ChatGPT which interacts in a conversational way.
 The dialogue format makes it possible for ChatGPT to answer follow 	  up questions, admit its mistakes, challenge incorrect premises, and reject inappropriate requests.
-ChatGPT is a sibling model to InstructGPT,               which is trained to follow an instruction in a prompt and provide a detailed response.'
+ChatGPT is a sibling model to InstructGPT,               which is trained to follow an instruction in a prompt and provide a detailed response."
 	</p>

 </div>